Through My Eyes. Again - Cover

 “I don’t think you want that happening to Col.”

 Seconds of silence followed.
-Mutti Frida almost muttered.
-“Would it be better or worse than being thrown into gaol in east Germany?”
+Eventually, Mutti Frida almost muttered.
+“Would that be better or worse than being thrown into gaol in East Germany?”

-I peered over at Col, hoping for some inspiration.
-“I don’t know.
-But I know if you stay here and don’t explain things to Lili, life will be awful for Col. And what about the future?
+I peered over at Col, hoping for some inspiration that was not forthcoming.
+“I don’t know about that.
+But I know that if you stay here and don’t explain things to Lili, life will be awful for Col. And what about the future?
 Are you going to make her hide herself forever?”
-I realised I was pushing Mutti Frida hard, perhaps too hard and tried to soften my words with a smile.
+I knew I was pushing Mutti Frida hard, perhaps too hard and tried to soften my words with a smile.

 Mutti Frida was silent again before standing up.
 “Well, I need to sleep on this and so do both of you.
-Come on, we need to make the sofa into a bed for Willi.”
+Come on, we need to make up the sofa for Willi.”

-Col and I shared our frustration in a shrug and a sigh.
-Then we went through the familiar ritual of setting up my bed on the lounge room sofa.
-Later, I lay huddled under the blankets in the dark.
-I was certain we could trust Lili as she would understand Col’s situation.
+The familiar ritual of setting up my bed on the lounge room sofa helped settle us.
+I lay huddled under the blankets in the dark.
+I was certain we could trust Lili.
+She would understand Col’s situation.

-As I drifted into sleep, I half decided to tell Lili myself if Mutti Frida wouldn’t.
-It would make life difficult between Mutti Frida and me, it seemed the best option for Col.
+As I drifted into sleep, I almost decided to tell Lili myself if Mutti Frida wouldn’t.
+Whilst that would make life difficult between Mutti Frida and me, it seemed the best option for Col.

-I woke, stomach churning, as rain lashed against the house: the storm had arrived.
+I woke early, stomach churning as rain slashed against the house: the storm had arrived.
 My old brain must have been gnawing away at the problem during the night and now my young brain was reacting to the stress.

 Could I go against Mutti Frida on this?

-It had seemed so possible last night, but in the cold light of day, I was far less certain.
+It had seemed possible last night, but now, in the cold light of day, I was far less certain.

-Col swallowed and glanced across the table to me.
+Col swallowed and glanced across the table at me.
 I nodded my support.
-Col cleared her throat.
+She cleared her throat.
 “Yes.”

 “What do you think, Willi?”

 “Hmph.
 It’s not ‘we’ in this situation, Willi.
 It’s Col and I who are at risk.”
-Mutti Frida’s voice was sharp, her tension creating an edge.
+There was a sharpness to Mutti Frida’s voice, the tension creating an edge.
 I stared down at my half-eaten toast, shamefaced after including myself in their danger.

 Col pounced on her mother.
-“Mutti, you’re not being fair,” she said, her voice showing the hurt she felt on my account.
+“Mutti, that’s not fair.”
+Her voice showed the hurt she felt on my account.
 “You know Willi would do anything for us.”

-Mutti Frida’s eyes held Col’s until Mutti Frida let out an explosive breath.
-“Thank you, Col.” She smiled, wryly.
-“I’m sorry, Willi.”
+Mutti Frida’s eyes held her daughter’s until Mutti Frida let out an explosive breath.
+“You’re right, Col.” She smiled an apology.
+“I’m sorry, Willi, that was uncalled for.”

-The phone rang and Mutti Frida answered it.
-The conversation was short and one-sided.
+The phone rang, interrupting us.
+Mutti Frida answered it.
+The conversation was brief.
 Mutti Frida put down the phone.
 “Lili will be here in an hour.
 Her mother is dropping her off because of the storm.”

-We sat, silent, at the table, our faces filled with indecision, fear – but also, at least for Col and me a touch of hope.
+We sat, silent, at the table, our faces filled with indecision, fear – but for Col and me, perhaps a touch of hope as well.

-After about a minute, Mutti Frida stood, clapping her hands.
-“Don’t sit there, we have the breakfast things to clean up and your bed to unmake, Willi.”
+Mutti Frida stood, clapping her hands.
+“Don’t sit there.
+We have the breakfast things to clean up and your bed to unmake, Willi.”
 She opened the pantry door.
 “Oh, and I’d like you to pop up to the corner shop and buy one of those nice fruit cakes, so we have something to offer Lili.
 Eating together helps strengthen bonds of friendship.”

-We got busy cleaning up the house and then Col and I donned hats and coats and grabbed a shopping bag.
-We would share Mutti Frida’s umbrella to walk up to Mr Searle’s corner shop.
-Col turned to me, wrestling with the umbrella in the wind.
+We got busy cleaning up the house.
+Col and I donned hats and coats and grabbed a shopping bag and shared Mutti Frida’s rather tatty umbrella to walk up to Mr. Searle’s corner shop.
+Once out of the house, Col turned to me, wrestling with the umbrella in the wind.

 Close